AbdullahZeynel/Subdomain-Directory-Scanner_Python/README.md

 ## Overview

 The **Directory and Subdomain Scanner** is a Python-based tool designed to scan for subdomains and directories of a given target domain.
-It allows users to use custom wordlists for more targeted scanning and provides an easy-to-use menu interface for interaction.
+It allows you to use custom wordlists for more targeted scanning and provides an easy-to-use menu interface for interaction.

 ## Features